 Libby says the key to hydrated skin is ceramides, and this lotion has plenty of them.
 "Ceramides are the natural lipids that help our skin barrier stay intact and healthy and allow it to hold onto moisture," she said.
 "This is my favorite wintertime body product."

-The affordable lotion offers intensive hydration to dry winter skin with the help of ceramides and powerful humectants like glycerin and vitamins B5 and E. "It absorbs quickly into the skin, and instantly leaves skin feeling soft and hydrated," the derm raved.
+The affordable lotion offers intensive hydration to dry skin with the help of ceramides and powerful humectants like glycerin and vitamins B5 and E. "It absorbs quickly into the skin and instantly leaves skin feeling soft and hydrated," the dermatologist raved.

 Dry skin requires regular attention but reapplying lotion isn't always practical.
 Luckily, this moisturizer provides 24-hour hydration and a gentle, non-irritating formula.
 "This cream not only hydrates but also restores the skin barrier with hyaluronic acid and three essential ceramides," Dr. Sejal Shah of New York City's SmarterSkin Dermatology told us.

 The best part?
-It's perfect for both facial and body skin.
+It's perfect for both the face and body.
 "While I do love it for the body, it is noncomedogenic and oil-free so it can even be used on the face," Shah said.